 Some of Mandatum Life's functions are outsourced.
-Despite outsourcing, the Company still bears responsibility for ensuring that the purchased service meets the criteria set for insurance companies.
-Mandatum Group has its own Procurement and Outsourcing Policies, which the group companies must comply with.
+Despite the outsourcing, the Company still bears responsibility for ensuring that the purchased service meets the criteria set for insurance companies.
+Mandatum Group has its own Procurement and Outsourcing Policy, which the group companies must comply with.

-Mandatum Life's most significant outsourced functions are the outsourcing of IT access services to TietoEVRY Oyj, O365 services to Microsoft, cloud management to Cloud2 and outsourcing server capacity and telecommunications services to Elisa.
-In addition, the Company has outsourced the management of investment activities within Mandatum Group to Mandatum Asset Management Ltd.
+Mandatum Life's most significant outsourced functions are the outsourcing of IT access services to TietoEVRY Oyj, the outsourcing of cloud management to Cloud2, the outsourcing server capacity and telecommunications services to Elisa, the internal outsourcing of, for example, actuarial services, legal, marketing, communications, data management and human resources, to Mandatum Life Services Ltd, the outsourcing of internal audit to Mandatum plc and the outsourcing of archiving and data retention services to Iron Mountain Finland.
+In addition, the Company has outsourced the management of investment activities within Mandatum Group to Mandatum Asset Management Ltd. All service providers are located in Finland.